Morphological computation and decentralized learning in a swarm of sterically interacting robots: Collective Dynamics

-To test the validity of the proposed decentralized learning scheme, we deployed a swarm of Morphobots in the same light patterned arena, but this time with randomly initialized light thresholds (See Fig.~\ref{fig:Learning}, Supporting Movie 1). \green{Weights are chosen in random from unsigned values ranging from 0-255 (see Methods Section and Supplementary Materials for details)}.
-At very early times only few robots slow down in the light --- most robots either stand in the dark or move quickly through the lit region.
+To test the validity of the proposed decentralized learning scheme, we deployed a swarm of Morphobots in the same light-patterned arena, but this time with {\it randomly initialized policies} (See Fig.~\ref{fig:Learning}, Supporting Movie 1).
+A ``correct'' policy corresponds to a set of weights $\{w_i\}$ of the perception, where the robot slows down in the light.
+A ``wrong'' policy corresponds to a set of weights, where the robot does not slow down in the light.
+When randomly distributed in the large arena used (150 cm), robots are on average over 16 cm apart (see for example 01:41 in Movie 1).
+This is more than twice the maximum communication distance supported by the Kilobot platform (7 cm).
+At such a separation, many of the robots are out of communication range from one another making the network sparse.
+Not only the network is sparse, but the network is also intermittent.
+Even when two robots do come within communication range, they quickly move away.
+On average, the subgroup of the swarm that interacts at a given time makes up only a small fraction of the swarm, and this subgroup is constantly changing.
+Altogether making a sparse and intermittent communication network.
+We also program the robots to start with random initial policies by drawing their weights at equal probability from values ranging between 0-255 (see Methods Section and Supplementary Materials for details).
+At very early times only a few robots slow down in the light --- most robots either stand in the dark or move quickly through the lit region.
 And yet the swarm fraction in the light progressively increases with time.
-We tested swarms of both aligners and fronters, and found consistent increase in the fraction of the swarm in the light reaching approximately 0.4.
+We tested swarms of both aligners and fronters, and found a consistent increase in the fraction of the swarm in the light reaching approximately $\mathcal{F} \approx 0.4$.
 At these swarm fractions in the light, the difference between fronters and aligners is not expected to be significant as is evident here (compare with Fig.~\ref{fig:morphoswarm}F at early times).
 The learning swarms had 8 times more robots in the light than the case of random placement that is, the fraction of the lit region, $\sigma = 0.06$.
-The fact that the adaptive swarm performed almost, but not quite as well as, the pre-calibrated swarm is not surprising and may be attributed to the fact that dynamics of about half of the randomly initialized population is very slow (as they stand in the dark), and given enough time, they will also eventually learn.
-This may be resolved by expanding the learning space of the sense-act cycle, to have the robots also learn the speed in the light, $V_1$.}
+Given that Kilobots are ten times slower, and diffusion scales as the speed square ($\propto v_0^2$, see SI), a swarm of bare Kilobots would have taken 100 times longer to converge, making collective learning impossible.
+The fact that the adaptive swarm performed almost, but not quite as well as, the pre-calibrated swarm is not surprising and may be attributed to the fact that dynamics of about half of the randomly initialized population are very slow (as they stand in the dark), and given enough time, they will also eventually learn.
+This may be resolved by expanding the learning space of the sense-act cycle, to have the robots also learn the speed in the light, $V_1$.